-Corporate Minimum Tax (CMT) (Pages 6, 13, 14 & 15)
+Corporate Minimum Tax (CMT) (Page 6)

-Complete if your Total Assets exceeds \$5,000,000 or Total Revenue exceeds \$10,000,000.
+Attach CT23 Schedule 101 if your Total Assets exceeds \$5,000,000 or Total Revenue exceeds \$10,000,000.
 These amounts include the aggregate of the total assets and total revenue of any associated corporation.
 These amounts also include the corporation's and/or any associated corporation's share of any partnership/joint venture total assets and total revenue.
 Your insurance corporation is exempt from CMT if it is exempt from income tax or is a non-resident corporation that is subject to income tax only because it disposed of taxable Canadian property situated in Ontario.

 Life Insurance Corporations that are subject to both the CMT and SAT must complete the CMT calculations prior to finalizing the SAT.
-Corporations that are subject to CMT should complete page 6 of the CT8 and the applicable CMT schedules on pages 13, 14 and 15.
+Corporations that are subject to CMT should complete page 6 of the CT8 and the applicable CMT Schedule 101.

 Although corporations filing CT23 tax returns on or after June 1, 1995 are either allowed to file their returns electronically or on computer disk, insurance corporations must continue to file paper CT8 tax returns.
-(Refer to Inf.B.
-4003 dated October 2002.)
+(Refer to Inf.B.4003R1 dated May 2004.)